yihui/yihui.org/content/en-about.md

 (base on [Hugo](https://gohugo.io)) and the theme is [hugo-paged](https://github.com/yihui/hugo-paged), a Hugo theme that I created to mimic the paged.js website theme.
-The Markdown source files are [hosted on Github](https://github.com/yihui/yihui.org).
+The Markdown source files are [hosted on GitHub](https://github.com/yihui/yihui.org).
 When you read the blog posts, you can navigate to the previous post by the left-arrow key or next post by right-arrow.
-Please hit "Edit this page" in the bottom menu if you find any mistakes on the page to propose a correction through Github.
+Please hit "Edit this page" in the bottom menu if you find any mistakes on the page to propose a correction through GitHub.

 ## Some links